A look at COVID-19 reopening plans across the country

 Alberta:

-There will no longer be limits on weddings, funerals or bans on indoor social gatherings.
-There will also be no more limits on gyms, sports or fitness activities, no more capacity limits at restaurants, in retail stores or in places of worship.
+There are no longer limits on weddings, funerals or bans on indoor social gatherings.
+In addition, there are no more limits on gyms, sports or fitness activities, no more capacity limits at restaurants, in retail stores or in places of worship.

 Anyone with a confirmed case of COVID-19 will still be required to self-isolate and protective measures at continuing care centres may remain.

-The overall requirement for masks in public indoor spaces will end, but masks will likely still be required in taxis, on public transit and on ride shares.
+The overall requirement for masks in public indoor spaces has ended, but masks may still be required in taxis, on public transit and on ride shares.

 British Columbia:

-The province is taking the next step in its reopening plan on Canada Day when most COVID-19 restrictions are being removed and outdoor gatherings of up to 5,000 people get the go ahead.
+The province took the next step in its reopening plan on Canada Day when most COVID-19 restrictions were removed and outdoor gatherings of up to 5,000 people got the go ahead.

-As of Thursday, restaurants and pubs will no longer have limits on the number of diners, but people will still not be allowed to mingle with those at other tables.
-Masks will no longer be mandatory and recreational travel outside the province can resume.
+Restaurants and pubs no longer have limits on the number of diners, but people are still not allowed to mingle with those at other tables.
+Masks are no longer mandatory and recreational travel outside the province can resume.

-Casinos and nightclubs will open for the first time in 16 months, but some barriers will be in place and socializing between tables will not be allowed.
+Casinos and nightclubs are open for the first time in 16 months, but some barriers remain in place and socializing between tables is not allowed.

 Provincial health officer Dr. Bonnie Henry says some businesses may want people to continue wearing masks for now, and everyone should comply with those requirements or face the potential of fines.